martijnkunstman/HexagonTiles/README.md

 TODO:

 - Implement Wave Function Collapse
-- Refactor code (corner lookup functions)
 - Prevent circle elements
 - Use map for a game and check consistency of the pattern
 - implement some kind of pathfinding mechanism
+- scrollY fix

 Live Demo:
+- Refactor code (corner lookup functions)

 https://martijnkunstman.github.io/HexagonTiles/